 - From the navigation panel, go to Advanced Settings > Administration > Operation Mode tab. - 2.
-Select any of these operation modes: - Wireless router mode (Default): In wireless router mode, the wireless router connects to the Internet and provides Internet access to available devices on its own local network. - Access Point (AP) mode: In this mode, the router creates a new wireless network on an existing network. - Repeater mode: This mode turns the router into a wireless repeater to extend the range of your signal.
+Select any of these operation modes: - Wireless router mode / AiMesh Router mode (default): In wireless router mode, the wireless router connects to the Internet and provides Internet access to available devices on its own local network. - Access Point (AP) mode / AiMesh Router in AP mode: In this mode, the router creates a new wireless network on an existing network. - Repeater mode: This mode turns the router into a wireless repeater to extend the range of your signal. - 3.
 Click Save.